 Step 9: Hang baskets on bottom of pegboard and fill with Nerf bullets.

 Step 10: Using a slab of scrap wood, some stencils, and leftover paint or spray paint, create a cool Nerf armory sign.
 I used painters tape to attach my letter stencils to an old deck board, then lightly spray painted for a “tough” look.

 After paint is dry, attach to wall above armory using screws from earlier steps.

 Here’s a video showing my Nerf armory DIY tutorial:

 That’s it!
 Building this Nerf armory was super easy, and I wish I had done it years ago!
 It took me a couple of days to complete, only because I had to fit in the cleaning and building sessions while the little ones were in school or napping.
 Otherwise I could’ve finished this in just a couple of hours… or even less, if my driver had been charged.

-Hopefully this solves all of your Nerf gun storage and organization needs.
-If you try out my DIY tutorial, I’d love to hear how it goes for you!
-Drop a comment and let me know, or send me a message over on Instagram.
+Hopefully this solves all of your Nerf gun storage and toy guns organization needs.
+If you try out my DIY tutorial and build your own Nerf gun wall, I’d love to hear how it goes for you!
+Drop a comment and let me know!

 If you’re looking for some activities to keep the kids from being bored, I have a list of 50+ activities to keep them busy!